vijtrip2/helm-charts/README.md

 # helm-charts
-This repo consist of 2 helm charts.
+This repo consist of 3 helm charts.
 * http-api-operator for launching an http-api-operator and a nginx server.
 * http-api for creating 2 HTTP apis.
+* k8s-dashboard for visualizing the k8s resources on a UI.

 # Runbook
 In the following commands replace the ```<variable names>``` with your own variable names.